Cox-Joshua/Cox-Joshua.github.io/_pages/cv.md

 title: Resume
 nav: true
 nav_order: 2
-cv_pdf: example_pdf.pdf # you can also use external links here
+cv_pdf: JoshuaCoxResume.pdf # you can also use external links here
 description: You can click the PDF button to download my usual 1-page resume.
 The rest of this page provides the same information and then some.
 toc:
   sidebar: left